SNL Funny 115

 playing a potato chip thief, and the over the top judge in Maine

 Justice.
-And even though Robinson was never meant to be a leading
+And even though Robinson was never meant to be a

 man (he once joked that audiences don't want to look at him because he

-looks like "a fat eagle") you have to admire his quote about the fact
+looks like "a fat eagle") you have to admire his quote about

 that it's okay that the song is repetitive because basketball is also

 repetitive.
-And for one of the details that I really love about
+And for one of the details that I really love

 this sketch, watch where Sudeikis misses his music cue towards the end